laravel/docs/blade.md

 The `@auth` and `@guest` directives may be used to quickly determine if the current user is authenticated or is a guest:

     @auth
-        // The user is authenticated...
+        // The user is authenticated
     @endauth

     @guest
-        // The user is not authenticated...
+        // The user is not authenticated
     @endguest

 If needed, you may specify the [authentication guard](/docs/{{version}}/authentication) that should be checked when using the `@auth` and `@guest` directives:

     @auth('admin')
-        // The user is authenticated...
+        // The user is authenticated
     @endauth

     @guest('admin')
-        // The user is not authenticated...
+        // The user is not authenticated
     @endguest

 #### Section Directives